Find out what happens to your credit card interest rate when the 0% p.a. introductory purchase period ends.

 The difference between the purchase rate and the cash advance rate

-Just about every credit card involves two kinds of interest rates.
-The purchase rate refers to the interest you have to pay for purchases you make, while the cash advance rate applies if you use your credit card to withdraw cash.
+Just about every credit card has two different interest rates.
+The purchase rate refers to the interest you have to pay for eligible purchases you make, while the cash advance rate applies if you use your credit card to withdraw cash or for a “cash equivalent” transaction.
 For example, you could use your card to make a purchase of $1,000 and also to withdraw $1,200 from an ATM.
 Both these amounts will, in all likelihood, attract different interest rates, and cash advance rates are typically higher than purchase rates.

 Note: Low cash advance rate credit cards can be helpful when you urgently need cash and need to withdraw funds. learn more hereBack to top